Shahxad-Akram/flutter_tex/README.md

 - It also includes full **HTML** with **JavaScript** support.

-Rendering of equations depends on [mini-mathjax](https://github.com/electricbookworks/mini-mathjax) a simplified version of [MathJax](https://github.com/mathjax/MathJax/) and [Katex](https://github.com/KaTeX/KaTeX) JavaScript libraries.
+# How it works?

-This package mainly depends on [webview_flutter_plus](https://pub.dartlang.org/packages/webview_flutter_plus).
+Basically it's a flutter dart wrapper around the most powerful JavaScript libraries [MathJax](https://github.com/mathjax/MathJax) and [Katex](https://github.com/KaTeX/KaTeX) which render the equations in [webview_flutter_plus](https://pub.dartlang.org/packages/webview_flutter_plus).

 # Demo Video